Blaisorblade/pdbp.github.io/index.md

 ### **Describing `activeMeaningOfActive`**

-The simplest computation meaning `object` (and corresponding kleisli program meaning `object`) one can probably think of is the *active meaning of active* one defined below
+The simplest computation meaning `implicit object` (and corresponding kleisli program meaning `object`) one can probably think of is the *active meaning of active* one defined below

 ```scala
 package pdbp.program.meaning.ofActive.active